tink-ab/tink-link-android/docs/com.tink.model.transfer/-beneficiary/name.md

 `val name: `[`String`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/index.html)

-The name of the beneficiary
+The name chosen by the user for this beneficiary.